Curriculum Guide · Courses

 LL.M Course 798 | 2 credit hours

 This seminar addresses global information and communications technology (ICT) regulation and policy.
 In particular, it offers a multi-faceted view of the legal, economic, policy and technological underpinnings of global ICT.
-We will examine 1) key national and regional approaches to ICT; 2) the roles of key intergovernmental institutions and regional organizations (e.g., the International Telecommunications Union, Internet Governance Forum, the World Trade Organization) in shaping and promoting regulatory policies; and 3) the key issues posed by emerging technologies, such as Voice over Internet Protocol and WiMax.
-This seminar will also examine key nations' domestic telecom laws and policies governing international telecom services, wireless and satellite services, and spectrum management.
-Specific focus is on the challenge that deregulation and new technologies presents to established international regulatory regimes.
-Grading shall be based on the exam, student's class presentation and student's contribution to class discussion throughout the semester.
+We will examine 1) key national and regional approaches to ICT; 2) the roles of key intergovernmental institutions and regional organizations (e.g., the International Telecommunications Union, Internet Governance Forum, the World Trade Organization) in shaping and promoting regulatory policies; 3) the key issues posed by emerging technologies, such as unmanned aerial vehicles; and 4) the challenges posed by new methods of content delivery, such as video streaming and other internet-based services.
+This seminar will also examine key nations' domestic law, regulations, and policies governing international telecom services, wireless and satellite services, and spectrum management, including the cross-sectoral challenges arising in access to this scare resource.
+Specific focus is on the challenges that increased global access to content and new technologies present to established international regulatory approaches and the national regulators.
+Grading shall be based on the exam And student participation in class discussion throughout the semester; optional class presentations will also be taken into account.

 Recommended: International Law I: Introduction to International Law (or the equivalent, International Law I).